github/docs/content/README.md

 Mini TOCs do not appear on product landing pages, category landing pages, or map topic pages.

-Make sure not to add hardcoded "In this article" sections in the Markdown source or else the page will display duplicate mini TOCs.
+Make sure not to add hardcoded "In this article" sections in the Markdown source, or else the page will display duplicate mini TOCs.

 ## Versioning